How To Shorten WordPress Slugs?

 Shortening slugs can have a positive impact on SEO and enhance the overall user experience.
 Why should you consider it?

-2. They are just more convenient.
+- They are just more convenient.
 When a URL has fewer words, it becomes more convenient to type.
 This has yet another effect.
-The lengthy URLs take up a lot of space in the browser's address bar, making them difficult to read.
+The long URLs are hard to read since they take up a lot of space in the browser's address bar.

 Shortening WordPress slugs